Auditions for the 2018-19 Columbus Youth Jazz Program will take place on the following dates (exact times to be announced soon):

 2.)
 Choose ONE selection from the following etudes, OR one of the standard jazz songs listed below.
 Students should be able to play the melody (memorization is preferred), and are encouraged to take an improvised solo.
 When in doubt, simply restate the melody, utilizing new rhythms and variations!

-- Etude – “Monk” (for beginning/intermediate instrumentalists)
+- Etude – “Williams” (for beginning/intermediate instrumentalists)

-- Etude – “Mulligan” (for intermediate/advanced instrumentalists)
+- Etude – “Train” (for intermediate/advanced instrumentalists)

 - Students may choose to play the melody and an improvised solo on a memorized jazz standard from the following list in lieu of (or in addition to) the prepared etudes: